danbev/learning-iot/notes/nrf.md

 RTT stands for Real Time Transfer.

 ### Task registers
-Task are registers as are events.
-Writing to a task register will start some task (what ever that might mean to some module in the system that is interested (reads the task register value).
+Task are registers just like events.
+Writing to a task register will start some task (whatever that might mean to some module in the system that is interested (reads the task register value).

 ### Event registers